syncfusion-content/blazor-docs/blazor/heatmap-chart/events.md

 ## Resized

-When the window is resized, the [Resized](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.HeatMap.HeatMapEvents.html#Syncfusion_Blazor_HeatMap_HeatMapEvents_Resized) event is triggered to notify the HeatMap's size change, making the component look responsive.
+When the window is resized, the [Resized](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.HeatMap.HeatMapEvents.html#Syncfusion_Blazor_HeatMap_HeatMapEvents_Resized) event is triggered to determine if the browser has been resized and allowing the HeatMap component to adjust and maintain a responsive appearance.
 More information about the arguments in this event can be found [here](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.HeatMap.ResizeEventArgs.html).

 The following example demonstrates how to use the `Resized` event.